-Fees, funding and eligibility for degree and higher apprenticeship programmes are outside of these terms and conditions and are subject to Education. and Skills funding Agency (ESFA) rules.
-There will be additional contractual conditions that will apply to those studying on degree and higher apprenticeships which will be course specific.
-These will be drawn to the attention to applicants for these courses and students studying them.
+Fees, funding and eligibility for degree and higher apprenticeship programmes are outside of these terms and conditions and are subject to Department for Education (DfE) rules.
+If you are studying on a degree or higher apprenticeship course you will be notified of the additional terms and conditions that apply to your contract with the University.